 Fay Vass, BHPS

-- Keep them safe.
+Always check areas of grass before strimming, or even better leave it long!
 Make sure your pond has an exit point and large holes or drains are covered at night.

 - Add a hedgehog home 🏡😍

-Stop using pesticides in the garden.
+Stop using pesticides, like slug pellets, in the garden.

 What Is A Hedgehog Highway

-Create a wildflower area
+Create a hedgehog-friendly wildflower area